Our ranked list of online US sportsbooks. SBR's sportsbook experts have been trusted since 1999.

 The National Football League is king of the sports betting castle in the U.S., and FanDuel gives it a proper level of respect with thousands of available betting markets each week during the regular season and playoffs before ramping up considerably for the Super Bowl.

-FanDuel is one of the most user-friendly sports betting sites when it comes to the majority of main NFL betting options, with vig that rates as quite reasonable, and offers a wealth of popular Same Game Parlay opportunities throughout the season, as well.
+FanDuel is one of the most user-friendly NFL betting sites, with vig that rates as quite reasonable, and offers a wealth of popular Same Game Parlay opportunities throughout the season, as well.

 The majority of live betting markets are continually updated throughout a game, and you can stream various sporting events live on the FanDuel app or website.
 You can also cash out a bet early if your team is winning, but you think it might lose the lead later in the game.

 Quality of odds isn't just an important factor in ranking sportsbooks – it's perhaps the most valuable component of the entire ratings process.
 And that goes beyond the relative odds themselves: the lower the vig (or "juice") on a standard wager, the more profit you stand to make as a bettor.

 In this regard, PointsBet Sportsbook has set the gold standard for prominent U.S. sports betting sites.
 The Australian-based sports betting site routinely offers just 14 cents of vig (-107/-107) on lines and totals the competition sets at 20 cents (-110/-110) or worse.